Divorce Saves Lives — But Focus on the Family Wants to Make It Harder to Escape

 .

-Divorce Rate is Nearly As Low As It Was 50 Years Ago
+Divorce Rate is Lower than It Was 55 Years Ago

-Although the divorce-per-married-woman rate lept up from 1970-1984, it slowly started a path of decline.
+Although the divorce-per-married-woman rate leapt up from 1970-1984, it slowly started a path of decline.
 Today, the divorce-per-married-woman rate is LOWER than it was in 1970.
 (See how this is calculated, below.)

 ,How is it calculated?
 The divorce rate = [(number of women divorced in the past 12 months) / (number of women divorced in the past 12 months + number of currently married women)]*1000 s are represented as the number of women aged 15 or older who married in the past year per 1,000 unmarried women aged 15 or older.